-BEYOND Cancer aims to understand the impact of the cancer diagnosis and treatments on the long-term physical and mental health of the growing numbers of cancer survivors in the population.
+The BEYOND Cancer research group aims to understand the impact of the cancer diagnosis and treatments on the long-term physical and mental health of the growing numbers of cancer survivors in the population.

-BEYOND Cancer is a five-year project that began in 2015 focusing on the long-term physical and mental health of the growing number of cancer survivors in the UK.
+The BEYOND Cancer group was formed in 2015 and focuses on research into the long-term physical and mental health of the growing number of cancer survivors in the UK.

 There are over 2 million cancer survivors living in the UK and tens of millions worldwide, and with continuing improvements in cancer survival these numbers are likely to increase.

 A cancer diagnosis is a distressing event and may affect patients’ lives in many ways.
 In addition to the risk of recurrent or second cancers, the long-term non-cancer health of these individuals is of increasing concern.
-Certain cancer therapies have known toxic side effects in the heart, and a number of newer cancer treatments have been linked to an increased risk of adverse cardiovascular effects.
-Cancer treatment typically involves various combinations of chemotherapy drugs, radiotherapy, and surgery, and how individual treatment-specific cardiotoxicities translate into cardiovascular risk in the population of cancer survivors is unclear.
+Certain cancer therapies have known toxic side effects in the body, and several newer cancer treatments have been linked to an increased long-term risk of adverse outcomes such as heart failure.
+Cancer treatment typically involves various combinations of chemotherapy drugs, radiotherapy, and surgery, and how individual treatment-specific toxicities translate into cardiovascular and other risks in the population of cancer survivors is unclear.
 In addition, we currently know little about how a cancer diagnosis might affect the long-term quality of life and mental health of survivors in the UK.

 There may be significant opportunities to prevent morbidity and mortality among cancer survivors by improving the identification of those at high risk, and the implementation of risk reduction strategies.

 We aim to generate evidence that can be used to underpin such strategies.

 We have received funding from Wellcome, the Royal Society, and the Medical Research Council to support our work.